+Retiring in Thailand can be a very easy process.
 Thailand consistently ranks among the top destinations for retirement in the world.
-The reason for this vary from one retiree to another but overall, Thailand’s beautiful weather, world class and high-standard facilities, relatively cheap cost of living, friendly people and delicious food make the Kingdom of Thailand a favorite place for retirees.
+The reason for this vary from one retiree to another but overall, Thailand’s beautiful weather, world class and high-standard facilities, relatively cheap cost of living, friendly people and delicious food make the Kingdom of Thailand a favourite place for retirees.

-Westerners wishing to retire to Thailand can do so with a minimum of fuss, but there are some issues that you will want to consider before you undertake to shift across to Thailand.
+Westerners wishing to retire in Thailand can do so with a minimum of fuss, but there are some issues that you will want to consider before you undertake to shift across to Thailand.

 Applying for the Thai Retirement Visa

 Retirees to Thailand, who are a minimum 50 years of age, can obtain a one-year visa (renewable annually), provided they can demonstrate THB 800,000 in a Thai bank account; or a minimum monthly pension of THB 65,000./month or a combination of the two (savings and pension) which adds up to THB 800,000/year.
 The visa formalities can be organized by consulting an experienced legal advisor in Bangkok; you might make the first application overseas or come to Thailand under a Tourist Visa and convert it inside Thailand.

 Foreigners retiring in Thailand will also need to set up a local bank account to receive and hold the above funds, however it is best once again the secure the assistance of an advisor, as the interpretation of the rules to open a personal bank account vary from one bank branch to another!
 With an experienced advisor to help, you can successfully open your account in less than 30 minutes.
 Consider this when you retire in Thailand.